 We understand some may view a waitlist negatively, but you'll appreciate the consideration once you're a member yourself.

-Most private golf clubs offer both a social and golf membership.
+Most private golf clubs offer both social and golf memberships.
 Social memberships typically provide you access to all programs and amenities except golf.
 At North Oaks Golf Club, the social membership includes access to tennis, dining experiences, non-golf-related programming, and special events.
 The golf membership includes access to everything including the golf course and leagues.
-Although North Oaks Golf Club has a waiting list for social memberships, its golf memberships still have open availability, for now.